jopo64/MC6205/README.md

 - code for driving a MC6205 with a russian 100x100 pixel plasma tube
 - hardware testing code
 - weatherstation based on openweathermap.org
-- to get full usage of the sowtware, a hardware change must be made before
+- to get full usage of the software, a hardware change must be made before
   - you need a custom eprom for having the ISO-Latin-1 characters

 Arduino on ESP32-WROOM